Sohailsaifi/Face-Recognition/README.md

 # Face-Recognition

-This is a face recognition project using OpenCV in python.
+A face recognition project which can identify the face and also estimate the percentage of face being matched.